-Ken and I stood there and gaped at each other in stunned silence.
-Although neither of us said anything, we knew what other was thinking: what the hell?
+Ken and I stood in a state of bewildered silence.
+Although neither of us said anything, we knew what other was thinking: what the hell was that?

 After a few moments, Ken broke the silence,”Wow, Rick really !#@$%# hates raccoons.”

 We speculated about what frightful trauma must have occurred to instill such a level of hatred for a furry animal.
 Maybe as a small child he was attacked by a racoon.
-Maybe as young teen a pack of racoon bullies taunted him and knocked the books out of his hands as he walked down the school hallway.
+Maybe as a teen, a pack of racoon toughs bullied and taunted him.
+Maybe they knocked the books from his hands as he awkwardly made his way through the school hallway.
 (Rick had the physical presence of Ichabod Crane, without the grace.)

 This is what I think happened: it was prom night, the night Rick had dreamed of since he was a little boy.
 He had his tuxedo.
 He had the corsage that he would tenderly pin to her gown.
 It was his night to shine.